nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `stac`      "application/json; profile=stac-catalogue"
   * `native`    "application/metadata+xml" (Returns search results in their individual native formats)
   * `umm-json`   "application/vnd.nasa.cmr.legacy_umm_results+json" (only supported for collections)
-    * The UMM JSON format was originally used for an alpha version of UMM JSON search results.
+    * **Caution**: The UMM JSON format was originally used for an alpha version of UMM JSON search results.
 Currently it still returns data in that style to avoid breaking clients dependent on it.
 This will be changed in a future version to return the latest version of the UMM.
   * `umm_json`   "application/vnd.nasa.cmr.umm_results+json" (supported for collections, granules, variables and services)
     * The UMM JSON extension returns concepts in the latest version of the UMM.
   * `umm_json_vN_N_N` "application/vnd.nasa.cmr.umm_results+json; version=N.N.N (where `_N` can be repeat as many times as is necessary)."

+  __NOTE__: As of version "%CMR-RELEASE-VERSION%", the latest UMM Collection version is `%COLLECTION-UMM-VERSION%`.

 #### <a name="request-timeouts"></a> Request Timeouts